geekzter/azure-pipeline-agents/README.md

 `terraform init`
 `terraform apply`

 This will only provision the scale set.
-To create a pool from this scale set (AFAIK not automatable) using the instructions [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops#create-the-scale-set-agent-pool).
+To create a pool from this scale set (AFAIK not automatable) use the instructions provided [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops#create-the-scale-set-agent-pool).

 ## Pipeline use
-The automation would not be complete if we don't run this whole process from an Azure Pipeline.
-Here is the most relevant task from [azure-pipelines.yml](./azure-pipelines.yml):
+This yaml snippet shows how to reference the scale set pool and use the environment variables set by the agent:

 ```yaml
 pool: